 Schoodic Institute’s SeaWatch

 SeaWatch has monitored the coastal migration of autumn’s southbound birds since 2011, counting thousands of birds between September and Thanksgiving.
 SeaWatch at Schoodic Point is a citizen science program conducted by staff and volunteers of the Schoodic Institute’s Bird Ecology Program.
-Learn how you can participate here.
 Are you an early riser?
-Head in to Acadia National Park – Schoodic Point, Winter Harbor and watch for migratory waterbirds.
-Drop-in from sunrise until 9:30 AM beginning September 16, through November 17, 2017.
+Head to Acadia National Park – Schoodic Point, Winter Harborand watch for migratory waterbirds.
+Drop-in from sunrise until 9:30 AM beginning September and running through November.
 Daily barring inclement weather.
 Bring binoculars.
 Dress for the weather.
 No registration required.

 Acadia National Park’s Hawk Watch on Cadillac Mountain

 Frazer Point Early Bird Watch is the third and newest migration monitoring program being conducted by the Schoodic Institute Bird Ecology Program.
-The public is invited each Thursday in November, 2017 to join the observation gathering and witness songbird migration, learn identification tips, gain bird conservation knowledge, and find out about a variety of opportunities to participate as a Schoodic Institute citizen scientist.
-Free program but registration IS required.
-Find all details and registration information here.
+We welcome to join the observation gathering and witness songbird migration, learn identification tips, gain bird conservation knowledge, and find out about a variety of opportunities to participate as a Schoodic Institute citizen scientist.
+Registration IS required and space is limited.
+Visit our events page for seasonal opportunities.

-October 2017: See the latest totals of migratory birds in Acadia National Park, Frazer Point, Winter Harbor, Maine HERE! eBird was launched in 2002 by the Cornell Lab of Ornithology and National Audubon Society. eBird provides rich data sources for basic information on bird abundance and distribution at a variety of spatial and temporal scales.
+See the latest totals of migratory birds in Acadia National Park, Frazer Point, Winter Harbor, Maine. eBird was launched in 2002 by the Cornell Lab of Ornithology and National Audubon Society. eBird provides rich data sources for basic information on bird abundance and distribution at a variety of spatial and temporal scales.